 Moody’s short fiction and journalism have been anthologized in Best American Stories 2001, Best American Essays 2004, Year’s Best Science Fiction #9, and in the Pushcart Prize Anthology.
 Moody is the recipient of the Addison Metcalf Award from the American Academy of Arts and Letters and a Guggenheim fellowship.
 His radio pieces have appeared on The Next Big Thing and at the Third Coast International Audio Festival.

 Moody is a member of the board of the Corporation of Yaddo.
 He is a former secretary of the PEN American Center, and he co-founded the Young Lions Book Award at the New York Public Library.
 He teaches at Yale University and New York University.
 Rick Moody was born in New York City.
 He attended Brown and Columbia Universities.
-He lives in Brooklyn, New York, with his wife, the artist Laurel Nakadate.
+He lives in Astoria, New York, with his wife, the artist Laurel Nakadate.